 How effective is your email marketing?
 Most companies just look at stats like open rates and click-through rates.

-With Leadfeeder, you can see who actually interacts with your emails and if they come to your website again after it.
-Let me explain… If someone has interacted with an email, Leadfeeder can identify that user's sessions going forward.
+Leadfeeder's email marketing tools integrations allows you to see who has visited your website from your email campaigns and what they did on your website, supercharging your sales and marketing strategy.
+Let me explain… If someone has interacted with your email campaign (integrated with our tool), Leadfeeder can identify that user's sessions going forward.
 So if the same person comes back via organic or paid marketing activity to your website, it's no longer an anonymous company visitor.
 Leadfeeder can show the exact person (name + email).

 For example, you might see that Jean from Google interacted with your email last week, but didn't visit your website.
 Today, you see she visited your site three times, including watching a demo.
 There's a good chance she's interested in your offering.
 And you are the winner: you 100 percent know that she visited your website, and what pages did she view.